smlsharp/smlsharp/SMLFormat/README.txt

  1) configure
    Specify the directory where SMLUnit is installed.

-   $ ./configure SMLUNITDIR=/home/kiyoshiy/IMLProject/SMLUnit
+   $ ./configure --with-smlunit=/home/kiyoshiy/IMLProject/SMLUnit

-  SMLUNITDIR must be absolute path.
+  the directory path must be an absolute path.

-  SMLUNITDIR is optional.
+  --with-smlunit is optional.
 If you won't run unit tests, simply:

    $ ./configure